 I shake my head again, and he shrugs before walking out, leaving the door open.
 People have arrived now, standing around on the grass with drinks.

-I lay in my bed listening to the growing laughter and music, thinking I will ask Edward to get me some earplugs on his next supply run.
+I go to bed listening to the growing laughter and music, thinking I will ask Edward to get me some earplugs on his next supply run.

 Rosalie, Emmett, and I trek to the end of the beach path and spot a small group of staff.
 Apparently, very few guests come to this remote side of the island so we have it to ourselves.
 As we get closer, I can't help giggling as their heads pop up like the meerkats from Animal Planet.